bugcounting/software-analysis/README.md

 I will usually update this repository after each iteration of the course with fixes and possibly new material.
 You will find the material used in year `20YY` in the commit tagged `yYY`.
-The latest material is tagged `y19`.

 Except where otherwise noted, the content is all copyright [Carlo A. Furia](http://bugcounting.net/) and distributed under Creative Commons license [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC BY-NC-ND 4.0).

 If you use some of this material in your own teaching, I appreciate if you drop [me](mailto:furiac@usi.ch) a line.

-Pull requests fixing typos or other mistakes are welcome.
+If you find typos or other mistakes you are welcome to post an issue (or email me if you prefer).

 ## Topics